Geeksltd/GCop/Rules/GCop168.md

 ﻿# GCop168

-> *"Don't instantiate a variable with the new keyword if you are going to assign it to a different object immediately."*
+> *"Don't instantiate a variable with the *new* keyword if you are going to assign it to a different object immediately."*

 ## Rule description
-An object is created (and hence referenced) when an object variable is declared using the keyword new or when an object variable is assigned an existing object.
-So one of these assigns is not usable and should be ommited.
+Variable definition is seperate from object creation.
+When using the *new* keyword, a new object is actually created in the memory which wastes memory and garbage collection's time.
+When a variable is immediately assigned to another object, there is no point on instantiating it first.

 ## Example 1
 ```csharp